-College has with the business world.
-The aforenoted offer the students both practical and theoretical insights.

-- 3. The information related to the program of study is publicly available.
+- 2. The BBC program provides common courses with the BBA which is a strong plus for the students and a key factor in distinguishing the College from its competition in computing science. - 3.
+P.A College has a long experience in delivering educational programs in computing business and business administration.
+Previous programs were also accredited by the Ministry's former accreditation process. - 4.
+A number of the faculty teaching staff have adequate practical experience which ensures a good balance between theory and practice. - 5.
+The information related to the program of study is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
-The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 4.
-The programme is clearly designed with an industry focus and an intention to integrate theory and practice.
+The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 6.
+The dissertations are oriented in real-life problems which give the opportunity to students interacting with companies, organisations, etc., combining that way both theory and practice.